-Several tests typically need to be used to identify Angelman syndrome because of the various genetic defects that can cause the disorder.
+Several tests, usually conducted on blood samples, typically are needed to identify Angelman syndrome because of the various genetic defects that can cause the disorder.

-A standard chromosome test is used to look for clear changes in chromosomes, such as very large deletions (or chunks of DNA missing), rearrangements or duplications.
+A standard chromosome test is used to look for clear changes in chromosomes, such as very large deletions (chunks of missing DNA), rearrangements, or duplications.
 This test alone is generally not detailed enough to diagnose the disease, but it does allow physicians to rule out other neurologic disorders that may be easily confused with Angelman syndrome.
-This test is similar to the general prenatal genetic testing that a pregnant woman may undergo.
+This test is similar to the general prenatal genetic screening test that is sometimes done during pregnancy.

 Assessing chromosome 15 activity

 Chromosome 15 activity can be assessed using the DNA methylation test.
-For this test, specific parts of both the maternal and paternal chromosome 15 are tagged.
-This lets scientists identify distinct patterns in the chromosome and determine whether these are present in the maternal or paternal copies.
-If the specific maternal pattern indicates that the UBE3A gene is missing, the patient has Angelman syndrome.
-Testing positive in the DNA methylation test identifies about 80 percent of patients with Angelman syndrome.
+For this test, specific parts of both the maternal and paternal chromosome 15 are tagged with specialized markers.
+This allows scientists to identify distinct biochemical patterns on the chromosome, and determine whether these patterns are present in the maternal or paternal copies.
+If the specific maternal pattern indicates that the UBE3A gene is missing, a doctor can conclude that the patient has Angelman syndrome.
+A positive DNA methylation test can identify about 80% of Angelman patients.

 Detecting a missing UBE3A gene

 A technique called fluorescence in situ hybridization (FISH) or a comparative genomic hybridization (CGH) test can be used to identify whether parts of a chromosome are missing or have been deleted.
-This test must be completed with an accompanying DNA methylation test in order to rule out Prader-Willi syndrome — markedly different disorder in which the deletion is on the paternal chromosome.
+This test must be completed with an accompanying DNA methylation test in order to rule out Prader-Willi syndrome — a markedly different disorder caused by genetic abnormalities in the paternal chromosome, rather than the maternal chromosome.

 Ruling out uniparental disomy and imprinting defects